Menu

 Breakfast, Lunch

-Day 12: Transfer to Hakodate
+Day 9: Transfer to Hakodate

 In the evening we head up Mount Hakodate.
-From the hill-side restaurant, there is a panoramic view of Hakodate all lit-up at night which is considered one of the top three views in Japan.
+From the hillside restaurant, there is a panoramic view of Hakodate all lit up at night, which is considered one of the top three views in Japan.

 Breakfast, Dinner

-Day 13: Hakodate
+Day 10: Hakodate

 Breakfast